tasitlabs/tasit-sdk/packages/tasit-act/README.md

 ```

-Ideas for getting clever with ABIs at this level of abstraction:
+_Ideas for getting clever with ABIs at this level of abstraction:_

-Find all view (external or public) functions and assume they're the interesting ones for looking up state, and infer from param types what they might do.
+Find all `view` (`external` or `public`) functions.
+Assume they're the interesting ones for looking up state.

-Optional function to consider:

 `const data = await contract.getAllData()`

 `getAllData()` does all data-fetching it can in a single call based on what we know from the ABI or from ERC165.

+Possibly even infer from param types what they might do, but that's a lot harder.

 ##### contract from ethers.js

 Let's re-read the `tasit-act` section above when it is finalized and see how much it differs from the [ethers.js abstraction for connecting to contracts](https://docs.ethers.io/ethers.js/html/api-contract.html#connecting-to-existing-contracts).

 We'll want to do the same for setting data and listening for events too.
-As long as there's any abstraction we want on top of the ethers.js contract functions, `tasit-act` for contracts of unknown type seems justified.
+As long as there's any abstraction we want on top of the ethers.js contract functions, `tasit-act` support for contracts of unknown type seems justified.
+Setting data / creating transactions is very likely to diverge from the ethers.js library.

 ### Setting data